Tonga is one of the only places in the world where you can swim with humpback whales.

 The Ha’apai Islands serve as one of Tonga’s most plentiful playgrounds for Humpback Whales.
 From mid-July to mid-October the Ha’apai Island area becomes one of the largest nurseries in the South Pacific for Humpbacks to birth and raise their young.

-Join Where Wild Things Roam Travel, in partnership with Diveplanit, for a once in a lifetime experience to witness these enormous and majestic creatures in their natural environment.
+Join Where Wild Things Roam Travel for a once in a lifetime experience to witness these enormous and majestic creatures in their natural environment.

-Where Wild Things Roam Travel joins forces with Diversion Dive Travel and Ha’apai Whale & Sail to take travellers to Tonga to swim with the humpback whales.
+Where Wild Things Roam Travel joins forces with Ha’apai Whale & Sail to take travellers to Tonga to swim with the humpback whales.

 The Humpback Whales love the Ha’apai Islands, as there are numerous natural protection areas and reefs that provide an excellent nursery to raise the calves.
 The Ha’apai area is also not overcrowded with whale watch boats, as there are only a few operators in this region and a very large area of coverage (you won’t have to wait to swim with a group of whales).